 - mid-career fellowships - $300,000 over three years (excluding GST).

 The fellowship funding is paid to the applicant organisation (the Fellow’s employer).

-The program is managed by the Department of Innovation, Tourism Industry Development and the Commonwealth Games (the department).
+The program is managed by the Department of Innovation and Tourism Industry Development (the department).

 The Advance Queensland Industry Research Fellowships program: